 General

 The VoD delivery system uses an ABR protocol for delivering the video segments from the CDN to the AO STB.
 The requests from the STB to the CDN use the HTTP protocol, optionally over a TLS session (HTTPS).
-The video segments are packaged and encrypted by the Packager.
+The video segments are packaged and encrypted by the Wyre Packager.

 The AO will need to ensure that the right mechanisms (e.g. Adaptive Bit Rate determination algorithm and buffering) are implemented in the STB to ensure the correct end-to-end working of the video delivery.

-CDN delivers media streams to the STB`s of individual AO customers via an IP connection with the right QoS parameters.
-These QoS parameters will determine how the traffic is treated in the network.
+Wyre CDN delivers media streams to the STB`s of individual AO customers via an IP connection with the right QoS parameters.
+These QoS parameters will determine how the traffic is treated in the Wyre network.

-The CDN delivers media streams to the STB`s of individual AO customers over a unicast IP path, using HTTP or HTTPS.
+The Wyre CDN delivers media streams to the STB`s of individual AO customers over a unicast IP path, using HTTP or HTTPS.

 Video Protocol

-The IP VoD platform uses HTTP delivery for Adaptive Bit Rate (ABR) streams for the delivery of video streams.
+The Wyre IP VoD platform uses HTTP delivery for Adaptive Bit Rate (ABR) streams for the delivery of video streams.

 Adaptive Bit Rate technology for video delivery has become the de facto standard for delivery of video assets over IP.
 Adaptive Bit Rate technology will have different video layers associated with a given video asset.